 If you’re looking for a camera support that you can take on your heavy DSLR and lens with ease, there are quite a number of pricey options available.
 However, if don’t want to splurge, but still would like something with a premium feel, then a Manfrotto Element monopod may be just the thing.

-While you’d expect something from Manfrotto to be at the pricier end of the spectrum, this isn’t the case for the five-section Element.
-At around 40 dollars (see latest price here), this support is definitely something that wouldn’t require much deliberation.
+While you’d expect something from Manfrotto to be at the pricier end of the spectrum, this isn’t the case for the five leg sections Element.
+At around 40 dollars, this support is definitely something that wouldn’t require much deliberation.

 The Manfrotto Element comes in red and black (which is priced a bit higher) and features aluminum construction.
 It is very light at just 1.1 pounds (0.5 kg) so it won’t add much to your burden.
 This is an important thing to consider especially if you already have your hands full carrying all your other gear.